 - In Library > QML Types, select the + QtQuick.Controls button to display the Qt Quick Controls 2 types in the tab:

-- Drag and drop two instances of the Text Field type to the Form Editor.
+- Drag and drop two instances of the Text Field type from the Qt Quick Controls 2 tab to Form Editor.

-- Select one of the text fields in the Navigator, and change its id to usernameField in the Properties view.
+- Select one of the text fields in Navigator, and change its id to usernameField in Properties.

-- In the Geometry group, Size field, set the width of the field to 300 pixels.
+- In the Geometry group, Size field, make the field wide enough to accommodate long user names by setting its width to 300 pixels.

 You will now position the fields and buttons as columns:

-- Select usernameField and passwordField in the Navigator, and right-click on either item to open a context menu.
+- Select usernameField and passwordField in Navigator (press the Shift key for multiple selection), and right-click either of them to open a context menu.

-- Select the column in the Navigator and change its id to fieldColumn in Properties.
+- Select the column in Navigator and change its id to fieldColumn in Properties.